WencesVillegasMarset/aws-saa-c02-notes/README.md

 * CloudTrail Insights events are charged at $0.35 per 100,000 write management events analyzed.
 If CloudTrail Insights detects unusual activity, it delivers an Insights event to you.

 ## AWS Storage Gateway

+* is deployed as a virtual machine in your existing environment
+* The storage gateway provides standard storage protocol interfaces so apps can connect to it without changes
+* The gateway in turn connects to AWS so you can store data securely and durably in Amazon S3 Glacier

-**Cached Volume Gateway**:
+**Volume Gateway**:
+* Cached Volume Gateway
   * By using cached volumes, you can use Amazon S3 as your primary data storage, while retaining frequently accessed data locally in your storage gateway
   * Cached volumes minimize the need to scale your on-premises storage infrastructure, while still providing your applications with low-latency access to frequently accessed data
   * When you write to these volumes, your gateway stores the data in Amazon S3.
 It retains the recently read data in your on-premises storage gateway's cache and uploads buffer storage.
+* Stored Volume Gateway
+  * you store your entire data set locally while performing asynchronous backups of this data in Amazon S3

+**Tape Gateway**:
+* presents the storage gateway to your existing backup application as an industry-standard iSCSI-based virtual tape library (VTL), consisting of a virtual media changer and virtual tape drives
+* continue to use your existing backup applications and workflows while writing to a nearly limitless collection of virtual tapes
+* When you no longer require immediate or frequent access to data contained on a virtual tape, you can have your backup application archive it from the virtual tape library into Amazon S3 Glacier

 **File Gateway**
-* store and retrieve objects in Amazon S3 using industry-standard file protocols such as Network File System (NFS) and Server Message Block (SMB
+* store and retrieve objects in Amazon S3 using industry-standard file protocols such as Network File System (NFS) and Server Message Block (SMB)
 * The gateway is deployed into your on-premises environment as a virtual machine (VM) running on VMware ESXi, Microsoft Hyper-V, or Linux Kernel-based Virtual Machine (KVM) hypervisor

 ## AWS CloudHSM